 Thank you for your interest in the Samaritans 2018 Boston Marathon Team!

 The 2018 Boston Marathon will be held on Monday, April 16th, and we are excited to be participating as a non-profit partner in the John Hancock Non-Profit Marathon Program for our 11th consecutive year.
 All proceeds generated from this year’s team will benefit Samaritans’ suicide prevention services including our 24/7 Crisis Services phone and text Helpline, suicide prevention workshops for schools, businesses and community groups, and SafePlace support groups for those who have lost someone to suicide.

+Applications for bibs on our 2018 Team are now closed.
 If you have secured your own bib for the Boston Marathon and are interested in joining the Samaritans Team, please contact Sarah Cahill.

 If you are interested in running for Samaritans in 2019, please email firstname.lastname@example.org to be placed on the notification list – you will be among the first to know when applications are available next fall.

 Andrea, originally from Tewksbury Massachusetts now lives in Andover with her family and her faithful 17-year-old dog.
 She is a physical therapist and an educator.
 Andrea grew up in a loving home with a family of five.
 In September of 2014, they lost Joann.